vasyavo/qualpro/README.md

 chmod 755 ./API_documentation/update_docs.sh - full access
 ```

+Debugging with `node-inspector` do not works with node version higher than *6.3.1*

 #### Settings

 All project settings are stored in `config` folder, the main config file is `index.js`.